 100% stoneware has been around for hundreds--if not thousands--of years and is safer than ever because modern glazes and dyes are free of lead, cadmium, arsenic, and other toxins.

-Xtrema's whole marketing program is that it is the safest cookware on the planet: completely free of toxins, stable, and safe to cook with.
+Xtrema's whole marketing program is that it is the safest cookware you can buy: completely free of toxins, nonreactive, and safe to cook with.

-Of course, this pretty much has to be their marketing, because 100% stoneware has terrible heating properties.
-It's fine for baking--stoneware can insulate delicate batters from burning and help them to bake evenly--but for stove top use, 100% stoneware is, in all honesty, an awful choice.
+Unfortunately, 100% stoneware has a few drawbacks: it's heavy and it has terrible heating properties.
+It's fine for bakeware because it can insulate delicate batters from burning and help them bake evenly--but for stove top use, 100% stoneware isn't a great choice.

-Some people will also be concerned with the possibility of toxins in the glazes or dyes used in 100% stoneware.
-These issues are identical to those with porcelain and enamel discussed above, and our research shows that they are largely nonexistent for cookware sold in the US.
+Some people are concerned about the possibility of toxins in the glazes or dyes used in 100% stoneware.
+These issues are identical to those with porcelain and enamel discussed above, and our research shows that they may be present in small amounts, and aren't enough to make the cookware unsafe.

 100% Glass/Ceramic Composite (Pyrex, Corningware)